Chamikaminoli/AI_Ancestry/README.md

 # AI_Ancestry
-The app lets users load a family tree data file in JSON format, create a graph using Jaseci with each person as a node and relationships as edges, and visualize it in Jaseci Studio.
+The project lets users load a family tree data file in JSON format, create a graph using Jaseci with each person as a node and relationships as edges, and visualize it in Jaseci Studio.
 Users can then use